 First Reliance’s Layered Security

 First Reliance Bank takes a layered approach to help protect your accounts and your identity.
 Every time you sign on to your Online Banking you will see your Personal Security Image.
 These settings – customized by you – let you know that you are at the First Reliance Bank Online Banking site and not an imposter site.
 In addition, we will ask you to answer a Security Question that only you should know the answer to if you are attempting to sign on from a computer that we do not recognize in order to help verify your identity.
-Lastly, we may also ask you one of your Security Questions periodically as yet an additional layer of security
+We may also ask you one of your Security Questions periodically as yet an additional layer of security.

 Online Banking and Bill Pay Guarantee